RTEMS/rtems-docs/posix-users/services_provided_by_c.md

 - `abs` - Integer absolute value (magnitude)
 - `assert` - Macro for Debugging Diagnostics
 - `atexit` - Request execution of functions at program exit
+- `at_quick_exit` - Request execution of functions at quick program exit
 - `atof` - String to double or float
 - `atoi` - String to integer
 - `bsearch` - Binary search